maayanassraf/PolybotServiceAWS/README.md

   1. **Build** new polybot microservice.
   2. **Deploy** the new version to required instances.
 - In The Build phase, it builds and pushes new version of Docker images to DockerHub, using the DOCKER_REPO_USERNAME and DOCKER_REPO_PASSWORD secrets.
-- In The Deployment phase, it gets the polybot EC2's Public IP's by their tags (the EC2 most be running for this pase), using the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY secrets for accessing the AWS account.
+- In The Deployment phase, it gets the polybot EC2's Public IP's by their tags (the EC2 most be running for updating the new docker container on it), it is using the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY secrets for accessing the AWS account.
 - Afterward, it connects to the polybot EC2's by the IP which received as described above, and the EC2_SSH_PRIVATE_KEY provided as secret.
 Then, it stops running container of polybot (if exists) and running new polybot container with the new previous built image.